gerhardsletten/react-pinch-zoom-pan/README.md

 # react-pinch-zoom-pan

 A react component that lets you add pinch-zoom and pan sub components.
+On touch you can pinch-zoom and pan the zoomed image.
+On desktop you can 'pinch' by holding down your *ALT-key* and do a mousedown from center of inner content onto the edges.

 ## Install